-The MMF (or MCMF) problem addresses the maximum total (or concurrent) throughput between multiple source nodes and sink nodes supported by achievable link rates, and is one of the problems at the heart of network communication theory.
-The key issues affecting the performance of multihop wireless networks are the wireless interference and the scheduling rate region.
-To solve the MMF (or MCMF) problem, traditional methods usually first use a link conflict graph to model the wireless interference [1], then convert the scheduling problem to the maximum independent set problem (which is a wellknown NP-hard problem that is also hard to approximate [2]) in the graph for searching collision-free schedules, and finally calculate the maximum (concurrent) throughput under the constraints described by the scheduling rate region.
-Due to the hardness of scheduling, it is unrealistic to solve the MMF and MCMF problems in large-scale networks by this way.
-In [3] it has been shown that both problems are NP-hard even in very simple settings.
-Although there exist joint optimization methods with low complexities, most of them only approximate the throughput with certain constraints (possibly in a decentralized manner).
-However, we are interested in deriving the exact-optimal solutions in a finite number of iterations.
+These multiflow problems maximize the total or concurrent throughput between multiple source nodes and sink nodes supported by achievable link rates.
+To solve these problems, traditional methods typically first model wireless interference in networks using a link conflict graph [1].
+Next, they compute the scheduling rate region, which is a well-known NP-hard problem that is also difficult to approximate [2].
+Finally, they determine the maximum total or concurrent throughput under the constraints defined by the scheduling rate region.
+Due to the hardness of the scheduling problem, it is unrealistic to directly solve the multiflow maximization problems in largescale networks in this way.
+In [3] it has been shown that both and MMF and MCMF problems are NP-hard even in very simple settings.
+They can become even harder when network coding [4]-[6] is performed.
+Therefore, joint optimization methods usually focus on either approximate solutions of general networks or exact solutions of restricted networks (see Section II-B for a review).